gunkhaus/Guitar-Practice-Maker/README.md

 # The BIG problem with this code
 If you know guitar, you know there's 12 frets in an octave.
 I split these frets into 3 sperate, "blocks," and used multithreading to compute and display these 3 blocks.
 I figured it would be a smart way to generate the tablature.
 It actually turned out to be a massive headache as I managed to create a plethora of race conditions.
 All the algorithmic work I did is most likely undone by the, "safety rail," code I had to set up in order to keep the final product displayed from being a gigantic MESS.

-TL,DR: I used a sleep(1) statement to solve all my race condition relsted problems.
+TL,DR: I used a sleep(1) statement to solve all my race condition related problems.

 # What I Learned
 Reinforced Skills in server client communication and multihreading.